Directly Detecting MeV-scale Dark Matter via Solar Reflection

 We conclude by emphasizing that `reflected DM' is an intrinsic contribution to the DM flux, and can be probed by all upcoming experiments with sensitivity to electron scattering, e.g. SENSEI, CRESST-III~\cite{Strauss:2016sxp}, SuperCDMS, LZ, and CDEX-1T~\cite{Kang:2013sjq}.
 We leave a study of other DM models as well as an investigation of potential signal/background discrimination for future work~\cite{future}.

-\paragraph{ Acknowledgements.} HA is supported by the Walter Burke Institute at Caltech and by DOE Grant DE-SC0011632.
+\paragraph{ Acknowledgements.} We thank T.~Emken and N.~G.~Nielsen for pointing out the importance of finite electron velocity inside the sun.
+HA is supported by the Walter Burke Institute at Caltech and by DOE Grant DE-SC0011632.
 The work of MP and AR is supported in part by NSERC, Canada, and research at the Perimeter Institute is supported in part by the Government of Canada through NSERC and by the Province of Ontario through MEDT.
 JP is supported by the New Frontiers program of the Austrian Academy of Sciences.

 \onecolumngrid